AKM Nowsheruzzaman

-AKM Nowsheruzzaman (একেএম নওশেরুজ্জামান; 5 December 1949 – 21 September 2020), better known as Nowsher, was a Bangladeshi footballer who played as a striker or left-winger.
+AKM Nowsheruzzaman (একেএম নওশেরুজ্জামান; 5 December 1950 – 21 September 2020), better known as Nowsher, was a Bangladeshi footballer who played as a striker or left-winger.
 In 1971, he toured India with the Shadhin Bangla football team in order to raise international awareness about the Bangladesh Liberation War.
 After liberation, he was also part of the first ever Bangladesh national football team.

-In 1973, Nowsher scored the only goal in a friendly match against Singapore, to give Bangladesh their inaugural international football win.
-While at club level, his best season was in 1975 for Mohammedan SC, when he became the Dhaka League top-scorer, with 21 goals.
+In 1973, Nowsher scored the only goal in a friendly match against Singapore, securing Bangladesh their inaugural international football victory.
+While at club level, his best season was in 1975 for Mohammedan SC, when he became the First Division League top-scorer with 21 goals.

 Personal life

 Born in Munshiganj Sardar, East Bengal, Nowsher's family had originally moved from Chandpur due to his father's job as a lawyer.
-Nowhser is the third oldest among seven brothers and two sisters.
-Five of his brothers were also footballers, among them Sharifuzzaman and Arifuzzaman played with alongside him at Mohammedan SC, in 1976.
+Nowhser was the third oldest among seven brothers and two sisters.
+Five of his brothers were also footballers, among them Sharifuzzaman and Arifuzzaman played alongside him at Mohammedan SC, in 1976.
 While the other two Ashraf and Mamun played in the Dhaka for Dilkusha SC and Victoria SC respectively.

-In 1967, Nowsher came to Dhaka and got admitted to Dhaka University studying Zoology.
+In 1967, Nowsher came to Dhaka and got admitted to Dhaka University studying zoology.
 Nowhser was married to Zafarin Zaman, with whom he had a daughter named Simin Noor Zaman and a son named Moinuzzaman.

 Club career

-Nowsher first came to Dhaka, in 1967, where he trialed for the East Pakistan Junior Team after being adviced from Azad Boys Club's Mohamed Mustaq, who had witnessed Nowsher's play in Munshiganj.
-During the trials, he impressed Sheikh Shaheb Ali, and was invited to the youth team's camp.
-While training with the youth team, Nowsher was accepted into Dhaka University, thus, deciding to stay in Dhaka and pursue football.
-He joined East Pakistan Railway Club in the same year, however, he did not make any appearances.
-In 1968, he would make his Dhaka League playing debut scoring twice for Wari Club, in a 3–1 victory over East End Club.
+Nowsher first came to Dhaka in 1967, where he trialed for the East Pakistan Junior Team after being recommended by Azad Boys Club's Mohamed Mustaq, who had witnessed Nowsher's game in Munshiganj.
+During the trials he impressed Sheikh Shaheb Ali and was invited to the youth team's camp.
+While training with the youth team, Nowsher was accepted into Dhaka University, thus, he decided to stay in Dhaka.
+He joined Railway Blues Club in the same year, however, he did not make any appearances.
+In 1968, he would make his First Division League debut, scoring twice for Wari Club in a 3–1 victory over East End Club.